Cooktownia: Taxonomy and naming

 Cooktownia robertsii was first formally described in 1997 by David Jones from a specimen collected in 1993.
 The generic name is derived from Cooktown, the nearest town to where this orchid is found.
 The specific epithet (robertsii) honours Lewis Roberts who discovered the orchid near his home in Shipton's Flat near Cooktown in the 1980s.

 Distribution and habitat

-The mystery orchid is only known from a small area south of Cooktown in tropical far north Queensland.
+Mystery orchid is only known from a small area south of Cooktown in tropical far north Queensland.
 Although it is highly localised, it can be locally common, is easily cultivated and reproduces freely.
 It is found in open forest in grassy areas in red gravelly or stony loam at altitudes from 300-500 m, with maximum extent between March and late April.